lennart-damen/tindar/README.md

 ## Installation
+### Clone and use
+For now, you can clone this repository and experiment by importing the modules manually.
+Make sure that the Python interpreter can find the paths the the modules.

+### PyPi distribution
+I am still working on a PyPi distribution, which is not ready yet.
+Once ready, you will be able to install with pip.

 I would recommend to isolate the dependencies of this project in a virtual environment with [venv](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/) or [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html).
 After activating the environment, you can install the Tindar engine from test.pypi:

 ```